krisukox/bazels3cache/README.md

 Before running benchmark, please run submodule update to download the [Bazel](https://github.com/bazelbuild/bazel) repository:
 `git submodule update --init`

-Benchmark builds [Bazel](https://github.com/bazelbuild/bazel) project.
+Benchmark builds the [Bazel](https://github.com/bazelbuild/bazel) project.
 It uses [netem](https://wiki.linuxfoundation.org/networking/netem) to simulate delay.
 Benchmark can be run with:
 `make run-benchmark`

-Results of the benchark will be available under the `test/results/` directory.
+Results of the benchmark will be available under the `test/results/` directory.

 Benchmark configuration environment variables:
 - `DELAY` - value in milliseconds that natem uses to simulate delay.